grettke/help/help.md

 -   Return sends the input from wherever you hit return, nice.
 -   `M-{` and `M-}` cycle through commands you ran
--   `M-h` select a whole "paragraph", a block in their terms
+-   `M-h` select a whole &ldquo;paragraph&rdquo;, a block in their terms
 -   `C-x [` moves through the previous ESS sessions, `C-x ]` forward.
 -   `C-c C-p` and `C-c C-n` cycle through previous commands.
     -   How is this different than the other one?